-The Jacksonville Transplant Alliance is a community of individuals and transplant-related organizations in the Northeast Florida area who are dedicated to providing donor education through social media, community events, and educational forums.
+The Jacksonville Transplant Alliance is a community of individuals in the Northeast Florida area who are dedicated to providing donor education through social media and our website.

 Our goal is to increase the number of registered donors and to help transplant recipients, their families, donor family members, and others within our community become greater ambassadors of tissue and organ donation.
 Together, we can save lives, shorten the waiting time for those awaiting organ transplant, and help those in need of a life-changing tissue or cornea transplant.